fordpic/code-everyday/log.md

 Today's Progress: Finally got the web scraper deployed via AWS Amplify & straightened out the project deliverables with my partner (presentation, readme, etc).

 Thoughts: Happy day, my partner & I finally got the web scraper deployed to AWS Amplify.
 It's not exactly what we wanted, as we ended up needing to scale back the scraper just a bit to get the response we wanted from Amplify.
 We believe that many of our woes stem from the fact that Amplify is way more powerful than our local machines, and the lambda function is executing quicker than the get request is actually fetching the data - we've built in a timer for now, but definitely something he & I must address moving forward!

+Day 6: April 12, 2021

+Today's Progress: Presented my Hack Week project, completed another long DJango exercise, continuing to work through Python modules.

+Thoughts: The web scraper presentation went well today, I believe we'll continue to build upon this idea & make the scraper dynamic & able to scrape multiple sites.
+I'm not sure I enjoy Django more than say Express, but I can see & appreciate all the work it does under the hood, which is not insignificant.
+Moving forward I am continuing to learn Python and push through online materials & courses - I will master it soon!